-To the Board of Trustees of the Sheriffs' Pension and Relief Fund and the Louisiana Legislative Auditor Baton Rouge, LA
+To the Board of Trustees of the Sheriffs' Pension and Relief Fund and Louisiana Legislative Auditor

-We have performed the procedures enumerated below on the control and compliance (C/C) areas identified in the Louisiana Legislative Auditor's (LLA's) Statewide Agreed-Upon Procedures (SAUPs) for the fiscal year July 01, 2022 through June 30, 2023.
-Sheriffs' Pension and Relief Fund's management is responsible for those C/C areas identified in the SAUPs.
+We have performed the procedures enumerated below on the control and compliance (C/C) areas identified in the Louisiana Legislative Auditor's (LLA's) Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period July 01, 2023 through June 30, 2024.
+The Sheriffs' Pension and Relief Fund's management is responsible for those C/C areas identified in the SAUPs.

-Sheriffs' Pension and Relief Fund has agreed to and acknowledged that the procedures performed are appropriate to meet the intended purpose of the engagement, which is to perform specified procedures on the C/C areas identified in the LLA's SAUPs for the year July 01, 2022 through June 30, 2023.
+The Sheriffs' Pension and Relief Fund has agreed to and acknowledged that the procedures performed are appropriate to meet the intended purpose of the engagement, which is to perform specified procedures on the C/C areas identified in the LLA's SAUPs for the fiscal period July 01, 2023 through June 30, 2024.
 Additionally, the LLA has agreed to and acknowledged that the procedures performed are appropriate for its purposes.
 This report may not be suitable for any other purpose.
 The procedures performed may not address all the items of interest to a user of this report and may not meet the needs of all users of this report and, as such, users are responsible for determining whether the procedures performed are appropriate for their purposes.